 - How long does litigation take?
 Once the lawsuit is filed, 1.5 years to 3 years is usually the time frame for resolution.
 However, each lawsuit is different.

 - Does litigation affect property values?
-Yes, or should we say usually.
-An approximate estimate is a 5% – 7% drop in valuations versus similar properties not in litigation.
+Yes, or should we say sometimes.
+Every property and complex is different but if affected, an approximate estimate is a 5% drop in valuations versus similar properties not in litigation.